 Synecdoche means to use small parts to represent the whole, or use the whole to represent few parts.
 For example:

 “Oh, that this too, too sullied flesh would melt,

 Thaw, and resolve itself into a dew”

 In Hamlet’s soliloquy, here flesh stands for physical life.
-The flesh of Hamlet is melting and thawing and “resolving it into dew” is an example of metaphor for dying that is apt to be called synecdoche.
+The flesh of Hamlet is melting and thawing, and “resolving it into dew” is an example of metaphor for dying, which is apt to be called synecdoche.